 “Godzilla vs. Kong” begins with King Kong living in a biodome on Skull Island, where he is being observed by scientists for research.
 Leading the team of scientists is Dr. Ilene Andrews (played by Rebecca Hall), who is a single mother to an adopted deaf/mute daughter named Jia (played by Kaylee Hottle), who’s about 9 or 10 years old.
 Apparently, Ilene cares more about her research than the safety of her underage daughter.
 Jia is allowed to be in many completely dangerous situations that would be more than enough for child protective services to get involved.

-But dumb movies like “Godzilla vs. Kong” pander to the lowest common denominator by showing people with horrific parenting skills and acting as if nothing is wrong with it.
+But dumb movies like “Godzilla vs. Kong” pander to the lowest common denominator by showcasing people with horrific parenting skills and acting as if nothing is wrong with it.
 And if that means making it look like kids should be allowed to be in the line of fire and actively fighting these monstrous and deadly creatures, then so be it.
 Kaylee and some of the other underage characters in “Godzilla vs. Kong” are portrayed as having uncanny knowledge and skills that the adults don’t possess.
 It’s just more pandering to a kiddie audience or people with a child’s mentality.

 The movie (which was filmed in Hawaii and Australia) jumps all over the place in a haphazard manner, but here are the main locations in the film: